abhishek-maurya576/linkzy/docs/USER_GUIDE.md

 ### Theme Settings

 1. Go to the "Settings" tab
-2. Tap "Theme"
-3. Choose between:
+2. Under "Appearance", toggle "Dark Mode" on or off to switch between:
-   - Light Mode
+   - Light Mode (toggle off)
-   - Dark Mode
+   - Dark Mode (toggle on)
-   - System Default (follows device settings)

 ### Notification Preferences